fa-ni/npp-RL/README.md

 if everything is formatted correct and all tests are run successful.

 *Pre-Commit*: This tool can check the code before you do a commit from a local device.
-In this case it is used, so that no unformatted code can be committed if pr-commit is installed on the local device.
+In this case it is used, so that no unformatted code can be committed if pre-commit is installed on the local device.

 ## npp simulation
 This part is used to simulate a nuclear power plant (npp).
 It contains the backend logic in python.
 It uses a similar logic for the backend as described in [Weyers et al. 2017].

-Next to the logic of the npp, this repo contains a function that can start the reactor and keep at stable at a certain power output.
+Next to the logic of the npp, this repo contains a function that can start the reactor and keep it stable at a certain power output.

+(The following part ist not relevant for the master thesis):
 It also contains main functions to start a Py4J and a Pyjnius Python-Java-Bridge to connect Python with the Java-Program.
-With the run_benchmark file, you can create a benchmark of the startup performance of the three different versions ( native Python, Py4J-Bridge, Pyjnius-Bridge).
+With the run_benchmark file, you can create a benchmark of the startup performance of the three different versions (native Python, Py4J-Bridge, Pyjnius-Bridge).
 You can then also analyze the results with the notebook in the analysis folder.
 Make sure that you copy the result.csv files to the results folder or change the paths in the notebook.

 The python code should later be used to train a reinforcement learning agent to identify whether it is possible to train an agent to fulfill the task of starting and shutting down a nnp.

-TODO: Add how to start training, how to start testing

 ## Citations: